-“I went cage diving with the Great White Sharks in South Australia last year - near the town of Port Lincoln,” says Anthony of The Travel Tart.
-“It's slightly different to South Africa as you have air hoses, which mean you can stay down underwater compared to South Africa where you have to hold your breath.
+“I went cage diving with the Great White Sharks in South Australia last year—near the town of Port Lincoln,” says Anthony of The Travel Tart.
+“It's slightly different to South Africa as you have air hoses, which means you can stay down underwater compared to South Africa where you have to hold your breath.
 You normally go down in groups of 8, and stay down there for about 40-50 minutes,” he says.
 “You can see great whites at any time of the year!”

 There’s a new shark interaction that just debuted in honor of Shark Awareness Day.
 It’s at Discovery Cove, the all-inclusive day resort in Orlando.
 This place is famous for its dolphin interactions –– but now they are going to introduce guests to sharks in a non-scary environment.

 At this spot, you are not in a cage during these experiences, nor do you have to have scuba certification.
 This is a shark experience that in some ways is less intense than the standard cage dives, but in other ways far more exciting.
 You also get to be physically in the water, swimming freely with the sharks with no barriers.
 You’ll interact with five species: Pacific blacktip, reef whitetip, nurse shark, zebra shark, and a spotted wobbegong.